NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 2. If it is a denormalised value, the `E = 1 - bias` is a negative number.
 Therefore, it is less than 0.
-When it is converted to an integer, it is 0.
+When a float value is converted to an integer, a float value round to 0.

    ```c
    if (exp == 0)
        return 0;
    ```

-   If `exp == 255`, it is either an Infinity or a NaN.
+3. In the third case, if `exp == 255(0xff)`, it is either an Infinity or a NaN.
+The function should therefore return `0x80000000u`.

    ```c
    if (exp == 255)